Fees & other Frequently Asked Questions

 Richard, what’s your training, experience and background?

-I began my counsellor training at York St. John where the emphasis was on Person-Centred Counselling.
 After this I decided to focus on Transactional Analysis and trained at Leeds Psychotherapy Training Institute then at The Ellesmere Centre in Hull.

 I began practising at The Haven Counselling Centre in Hull in 2010.
 During 2012 I began to practise at The Ellesmere Centre in Hull and at my current practice in York.